TomSssM/MyCodewars/3) Task Challanges.md

 The 1st integer is 6, how do we find out which next value in the array we are to look at?
 Simple, since the value of the node we are currently visiting is 6, then the next node we are going to visit is going to be the one at index 6.
-As a result, the next node we will visit is going to be 7 ( 7 is located at index 6 of the array ).
+As a result, the next node we will visit is going to be 7 ( as 7 is located at index 6 of the array ).
 The value we will look at after 7 is going to be 2 because 2 is located at index 7 of the array.
 And so on.

 Since there are always one or more duplicate integers inside an array, the length of the array will always be either more